canonical/snapcraft/docs/desktop-files-for-menu-integration.rst

 `Desktop entry files <https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#introduction>`__ are used to add an application to the `desktop menu <https://en.wikipedia.org/wiki/Start_menu>`__.
 These files specify the name and icon of your application, the `categories <https://specifications.freedesktop.org/menu-spec/latest/apa.html>`__ it belongs to, related search keywords and more.
 These files have the extension ``.desktop`` and follow the XDG Desktop Entry Specification version 1.1.

    ⓘ **Note:** The application icon specified in the desktop entry will be used in the desktop menu and the dock, but *not* in the snap store and other graphical store frontends.
-The snap store uses the icon specified in :ref:`the icon field <snapcraft-top-level-metadata-icon>` in ``snapcraft.yaml``.
+The snap store uses the icon specified in :ref:`the icon field <snapcraft-top-level-metadata-icon>` in :file:`snapcraft.yaml` file.

 This documentation explains how to add these desktop files to your snap so that your application is automatically added to the desktop menu during installation.